 - "the Agency's jurisdiction to regulate these devices is not uniform and not as plenary as it is for a traditional device."
-5 - "it appears likely that LDTs, even if they satisfy the constitutional and statutory "interstate commerce" requirements of the FDCA, would likely not satisfy the separate "commerce distribution" requirements of the premarket review provisions at sections 510(k) and 515." - Section 301(k), the primary provision dealing with prohibited acts, turns on whether the device is "held for sale."
-While the courts in the past have given that term a broad reading to include devices that never leave a physician's office, a plain meaning assessment may not be as agency friendly."7 - "many first-line sophisticated laboratories are operated by state public health departments or academic medical centers at large state universities.
+5 - "it appears likely that LDTs, even if they satisfy the constitutional and statutory "interstate commerce" requirements of the FDCA, would likely not satisfy the separate "commerce distribution" requirements of the premarket review provisions at sections 510(k) and 515." - "many first-line sophisticated laboratories are operated by state public health departments or academic medical centers at large state universities.
 These laboratories, by definition, are not "persons," within the meaning of the Act, and not subject to many of the Act's requirements..."